-I wish to reassure you that we are taking COVID-19 very seriously and have a pandemic plan in place.
-A copy of this plan is presented below.
+I wish to reassure you that we take the risks of COVID-19 very seriously and have a pandemic plan in place.
+A copy of this plan can be found on this webpage.

-Like me, I guess that you have never experienced a situation which has impacted so heavily on education, daily life, finances, travel and the like.
-As a School Leader I am trying my best not to get swept away by the panic of others and the multitude of information online.
-I am extremely mindful that children take their cue from the way that adults act in situations like this, and therefore ask all parents, staff and adults in our school community to do their best to keep calm and act with common sense.
+As adults we must remain mindful that children take their cue from the way that we act in situations like this, and therefore I ask all parents, staff and adults in our school community to do their best to keep calm and act with common sense.

 The Ministry of Health and Ministry of Education are doing a magnificent job of keeping schools informed via regular emails and bulletins.
 The Medical Officer of Health would be in contact with us as soon as a case is notified (in any NZ school).
-In the meantime, our school pandemic plan has been activated, enabling us to help minimise the risks to our students and staff when attending school.
+In the meantime, our school pandemic plan has been activated, enabling us to help minimise the risks to our students and staff.

 Take heart in the fact that our School Community is a great TEAM; together using common sense and the information provided by the Ministry of Health and Ministry of Education, we will stay well, stay calm and navigate these unknown waters.

 If you have COVID-19 symptoms, call the dedicated COVID-19 Healthline for free on 0800 358 5453

 For any other health concerns, call the general Healthline number on 0800 611 116.